 8. Coach them on how to respond.

 Kids need to be taught to say, “please” and “thank you” as much as they need to be taught to brush their teeth and to stay out of the street.
 So why expect them to know humility without guidance?
-Here’s an example: “Look, Jr., that’s a great job you did on your science fair project.
+Here’s an example: “Hey, you did a great job on your science fair project.
 You deserved to win the prize.
-Now, this is how you handle it in class tomorrow…let’s practice saying,
+Now, this is how you handle it in class tomorrow…let’s practice saying:

 “I don’t think I could have won without the help of my teacher.”

 9. Teach them how to apologize.